IdeaBridge/AapliDocs/docs/operations/test_application/applications_settings.md

 Below the workflow, we have a radio button to select whether the response has a workflow or not.

-**Note: As we select the workflows by selecting the respective radio button, we can notice that the Response Workflow and Request workflow tab being added along with Tasks tab. **
+**Note: As we select the workflows by selecting the respective radio button, we can notice that the Response Workflow and Request workflow tab being added along with Tasks tab.**

+### Preview:

+{% include image.html file="imag9.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Applications Panel" caption="Applications Panel" %}

+On the right-hand side of the Application Settings window, under the "Preview" pane, you can customize the color of the application card by clicking on the colored square below "Select Application color."
+Choose an appropriate color for the application.
+Additionally, you can select a desired icon by clicking on the white box below "Assign application icon."
+Choose an appropriate icon that represents the application's purpose.

+Once the configuration is completed click on “Next: Form builder” option on bottom right corner of the page.